usuaero/PyPan/docs/source/wake_models.md

 ### "freestream_and_rotation_constrained"

 Same as "freestream_and_rotation", except the direction of the filaments is constrained to be in the plane defined by the user-specified normal vector.

+### "custom"

+Each vortex filament extends in the same direction as specified by the user.

 ## Iterative Wake